What Should I Do If I Was Injured as a Passenger in an Uber or Lyft?

 Even though you are a paying passenger and customer of Uber or Lyft, the insurance adjuster is working only for the insurance company, and their sole objective is to minimize your injury claims.
 You have no obligation to speak with them or to sign any type of Release or Medical Authorization.
 Please don’t trust the adjuster who is being paid to oppose your Uber/Lyft injury claims.
 Even if you prefer not to hire an attorney, you should invest the time to seek a free legal consultation so you will know your safest and best plan of legal action.

-North Carolina Law Regulates Ride Share Companies Like Uber and Lyft
+North Carolina Law Regulates Ride Share Companies Like Uber or Lyft

 Under North Carolina law, rideshare companies like Uber and Lyft must hold permits from the DMV to operate in North Carolina.
 All rideshare drivers must pass a background check and safety inspection of their vehicles.
 These laws ensure accountability and provide for the safety of everyone involved.